WORKING TOGETHER FOR A SOLUTION-FOCUSED DIVORCE – DALLAS COLLABORATIVE DIVORCE LAWYERS

-In Texas, many lawyers say they practice collaborative law without really having invested in acquiring the skills necessary to be an effective collaborative attorney.
-Hargrave Family Law’s founding attorney, Jennifer Hargrave, is committed to the collaborative process and believes that with the right team, it can be a preferred option for many families facing divorce.
-Not only is she a continuing student of collaborative negotiation skills, including attending ongoing in-depth and extended training, but she has also been called upon to teach at collaborative conferences such as the International Association of Collaborative Professionals, Collaborative Divorce Texas events, and other civil collaborative law trainings.
+Jennifer Hargrave, and her entire team, are continuing students of collaborative negotiation skills.
+This includes attending ongoing in-depth and extended training.
+Jennifer has also been called upon to teach at collaborative conferences such as the International Association of Collaborative Professionals, Collaborative Divorce Texas events, and other civil collaborative law trainings.
 She was also a contributing author to the leading book on collaborative divorce in Texas, Collaborative Law – Start to Finish, published by the State Bar of Texas.

 Collaborative divorce is designed to protect both parties.
 The information you share during collaboration cannot be used in court if either party decides to terminate the collaborative process and go through the litigation process.
 In fact, if the parties are unable to reach a resolution in the collaborative process, they will need to terminate their lawyers and hire new counsel to represent them in the litigation process.

 This collaborative divorce option often leads to mutually beneficial solutions in a more efficient manner than conventional divorce proceedings.
 For couples divorcing who have children at home, this process can be especially beneficial.
 Using the collaborative divorce process allows parents the opportunity to maintain a respectful and family-focused co-parenting relationship throughout the divorce process.
-This also lays the groundwork for a meaningful and productive co-parenting journey after the divorce is concluded.
+This also lays the groundwork for a meaningful and productive co-parenting journey after the proceedings are concluded.

 If you are considering collaboration for your divorce, let’s talk about your options.
 Reach out to us at 214-420-0100 to get started.